An-him/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6-print_numberz.c
 	program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 7-print_tebahpla.c
+	program that prints the lowercase alphabet in reverse, followed by a new line.
 8-print_base16.c
 9-print_comb.c
 	a program that prints all possible combinations of single-digit numbers.